-Naps are unlikely to disturb circadian rhythm if scheduled during a low point of alertness, usually around 3:00 pm.
+Naps are unlikely to disturb circadian rhythm if scheduled during a low point of alertness and completed by approximately 3:00 pm.

 Chronic disruption of the circadian rhythm may lead to sleep disorders or other related health issues.
 While some circadian rhythm disorders are intrinsic, meaning a person’s body clock is off-kilter from the rest of society’s, others are circumstantial, or extrinsic, meaning a person’s circadian rhythm is out of sync with typical light/darkness patterns.
 (36) This is often due to non-traditional work hours, traveling, or exposure to large amounts of artificial light.

 Delayed Sleep Phase Syndrome (DSPS)

 This type of disorder occurs when someone feels tired later in the night and goes to sleep at least two hours past a reasonable bedtime, which for adults is often said to be by midnight.
 However, they still require the recommended 7-9 hours of sleep, but due to work, early school start times, or other life demands, can’t rise later in the morning.

 For instance, instead of falling asleep at 10:30 pm and waking at 6:30 am, someone will DSPS will fall asleep closer to 1:00 am and have a difficult time waking up in time for school.
 DSPS is most common among adolescents; as many as 16% of whom have the disorder.
 (37)

 Some researchers believe DSPS may be an excessive reaction to the normal shift in the internal clocks that teens experience after reaching puberty.
 DSPS sufferers often feel extremely tired during the day, experience insomnia, and are at a greater risk for depression or other psychiatric problems, including behavioral issues.
 (38)